 The JNDI binding for an object can appear in the JNDI tree for one WebLogic Server in the cluster, or it can be replicated to all the WebLogic Servers in the cluster.
-If the object of interest is bound in only one WebLogic Server, you must explicitly connect to the host WebLogic Server by setting the Context.PROVIDER\URL property to the host WebLogic Server's URL when creating the Initial Context, as described in Using WebLogic JNDI to Connect a Java Client to a Single Server.
+If the object of interest is bound in only one WebLogic Server, you must explicitly connect to the host WebLogic Server by setting the Context.PROVIDER_URL property to the host WebLogic Server's URL when creating the Initial Context, as described in "Using WebLogic JNDI to Connect a Java Client to a Single Server" on page 3-1.